scala-exercises/scala-exercises/DEV_GUIDE.md

 Let's dig into each one of these points:

 * (1) A package name for your exercises library.
+This should be a one level deep package name (i.e.: `package pkg` instead of `package com.foo.pkg`).
 * (2) Inside the first [ScalaDoc](https://wiki.scala-lang.org/display/SW/Syntax) block, we define the description of the library as it'll appear in the list of the available libraries.
 * (3) Also, this [ScalaDoc](https://wiki.scala-lang.org/display/SW/Syntax) block defines the title of the library.
 It'll also be used as the path suffix for its URL.
 If you need to use spaces, use an underscore symbol (i.e.: "STD_lib")
-* (4) Owner username or organization in GitHub.
+* (4) Existing owner username or organization in GitHub.
 * (5) Name of the repository that will contain the library.
+This should lead to an existing repository with actual content within.
+The owner (4) and repository (5) fields must resolve to a real GitHub repository (https://github.com/owner/repository).
 * (6) Color (in hexadecimal code format) that will identify the library in the website.
+This value is optional, although it's recommended to pick one.
 * (7) A list that contains every section you want to include in this library.
 Every item defined here is a Scala object containing the exercises per section.

+Note that when defining a new library, it should be placed on a single package level, multi-package levels are not allowed at this moment by the Scala Exercises Compiler.

 ####Creating a new section